-- Use the Villa Maria College core values as a foundation for responsible engagement with their communities; - Access and analyze information and knowledge from multiple disciplines; - Communicate and collaborate effectively; - Think critically and solve problems successfully.
+- Access and analyze information and knowledge from multiple disciplines; - Communicate and collaborate effectively; - Think critically and solve problems successfully.

 Core Curriculum for Baccalaureate Programs

 Core Foundation

 The required courses of the Core Foundation introduce and reinforce the intellectual skills, values, knowledge, and attitudes students will need to be successful at Villa Maria College and throughout their lives.
 The Core Foundation courses are: